Going Corporate - Portraiture

 This is what I did:

-• Natural light and a flash with diffuser were used.
-(I am not a studio photographer so I don’t have all the professional equipment)
+6. Natural light and a flash with a diffuser were used.
+(I am not a studio photographer, so I don’t have all the professional equipment)

-• Client was well aware of my set-up and preferred it that way.
+7. Client was well aware of my setup and preferred it that way, which helped build trust and made the process smoother for everyone involved.

-• To minimise time spent out of the office clients were seated for some photos and for the other they stood.
+9. To minimise time spent out of the office, clients were seated for some photos and for others they stood.

 Client’s brief:

-• Staff had to look professional, relaxed and had to smile, the firm has a corporate image where their clients are encouraged to feel comfortable, relaxed and not intimidated when they’re interviewed in person or on the telephone by their professional staff.
+1. Staff had to look professional and relaxed and had to smile; the firm has a corporate image where their clients are encouraged to feel comfortable, relaxed and not intimidated when they’re interviewed in person or on the telephone by their professional staff.

 In my bag:

-• Canon EOS 5D Mark ll and Canon EOS 40D
+1. Canon EOS 5D Mark II and Canon EOS 40D

-• Mirror, comb, lipstick for touching up make-up and hair and cosmetic wipes for make-up especially mascara smudges.
+6. Mirror, comb, lipstick for touching up make-up and hair, and cosmetic wipes for make-up, especially mascara smudges.

-• Dry Cleaners' Sticky roller to clean dark clothes of dust, hair and threads
+7. Dry Cleaners' Sticky roller to clean dark clothes of dust, hair, and threads

-• Black and Silver umbrella for extra light or to minimise shadows especially behind the head.
+8. Black and Silver umbrella for extra light or to minimise shadows, especially behind the head.

-No matter how well educated, what your status is or your social position when people are faced with a camera male, female, young or mature everyone feels insecure, nervous, intimidated and vulnerable.
-The more confidence the photographer has the easier the job will be and the more rewarding the experience is.
+No matter how well-educated you are, what your status or social position is, or whether you are male or female, young or mature, when people are in front of a camera, everyone feels insecure, nervous, intimidated, and vulnerable.
+The more confidence the photographer has, the easier the job will be and the more rewarding the experience will be.
 Looking people in the eye and explaining exactly what’s expected made my job easier.

-This was an excellent exercise in Portraiture photography, not only did it give me a clearer insight into making photographs of strangers it also cured me of my fear of encroaching someone’s personal space, even with permission.
-I found the repetition of working in the Digital Darkroom with the hundreds of photographs I had to edit a great learning curve and zooming into the subjects face felt almost intimate as I know the planes of the faces so well now, they’re forever imprinted on my soul.
-I can honestly say that every person I photographed is beautiful, interesting and unique.
+This was an excellent exercise in Portraiture photography; not only did it give me clearer insight into photographing strangers, but it also cured me of my fear of encroaching on someone’s personal space, even with permission.
+I found the repetition of working in the Digital Darkroom with the hundreds of photographs I had to edit to be a steep learning curve, and zooming in on the subjects' faces felt almost intimate, as I know the planes of their faces so well now; they’re forever imprinted on my soul.
+I can honestly say that every person I photographed is beautiful, interesting, and unique.

 “The reason some portraits don’t look true to life is that some people make no effort to resemble their pictures.”
 Salvador Dali